vnetman/vnetman.github.io/_posts/2018-10-25-analyzing-packet-captures-with-python-part-1.md

 layout: post
 title:  "Analyzing Packet Captures with Python"
 tagline: "Part 1: The Basics"
-date:   2018-09-24 18:57:03 +0530
+date:   2018-10-25 19:54:03 +0530
 categories: pcap python pyshark scapy libpcap
 ---

-### What we're trying to achieve
+### Why would you use Python to read a pcap?

 For most situations involving analysis of packet captures, Wireshark is the tool of choice.
 And for good reason too - Wireshark provides an excellent GUI that not only displays the contents of individual packets, but also analysis and statistics tools that allow you to, for example, track individual TCP conversations within a pcap, and pull up related metrics.

-There are situations, however, where the ability to process a PCAP *programmatically* becomes extremely useful.
+There are situations, however, where the ability to process a pcap *programmatically* becomes extremely useful.
 Consider:

-- given a PCAP that contains hundreds of thousands of packets, find the first connection to a particular server/service where the TCP SYN-ACK took more than 300ms to appear after the initial SYN
+- given a pcap that contains hundreds of thousands of packets, find the first connection to a particular server/service where the TCP SYN-ACK took more than 300ms to appear after the initial SYN

-- in a PCAP that captures thousands of TCP connections between a client and several servers, find the connections that were prematurely terminated because of a RST sent by the client; at that point in time, determine how many other connections were in progress between that client and *other* servers
+- in a pcap that captures thousands of TCP connections between a client and several servers, find the connections that were prematurely terminated because of a RST sent by the client; at that point in time, determine how many other connections were in progress between that client and *other* servers

-- you are given *two* PCAPs, one gathered on a SPAN port on an access switch, and another on an application server a few L3 hops away.
+- you are given *two* pcaps, one gathered on a SPAN port on an access switch, and another on an application server a few L3 hops away.
 At some point the application server sporadically becomes slow (retransmits on both sides, TCP windows shrinking etc.).
 Prove that it is (or is not) because of the network.

 - repeat the above exercises several times a week (or several times a day) with different sets of packet captures